 Leasing/renewal costs, void risk−3,000

 Service charges and mortgage costs hit all three columns equally, so they don't change the comparison.
 What does change it: the STR columns scale with performance and the lease column doesn't.
-Push occupancy to 75% with disciplined pricing and the self-managed column clears AED 110k+.
-Let it drift to 55% and the lease wins outright.
+Push occupancy to 85% with disciplined pricing and the self-managed column clears roughly AED 144,000.
+Let it drift to 55% and self-managed falls to roughly AED 80,000 — below the lease.

 1. Get the real long-term figure — recent comparable leases in the building, not asking rents.

-2. Estimate STR gross from area data (our market pages) adjusted for your view and finish, then run the P&L above with your actual cost quotes.
+2. Estimate STR gross from recent comparable listings in the building or area, adjusted for your view and finish, then run the P&L above with your actual cost quotes.

 3. Stress-test at 10 points less occupancy than you hope for.
 If the lease wins that scenario and you'd hate the operational work, take the lease.